vtex-apps/io-documentation/docs/en/Recipes/development/becoming-a-sponsor-account.md

 ## Requirements

-- Have a plentiful account ecosystem.
-That is, to have a hierarchical relationship with other accounts.
-For example, it could be the main VTEX account of a holding or of a brand that has many sub-brands.
+- Access to multiple accounts that are related to each other hierarchically.
+For example, a Sponsor Account could be the main VTEX account of a holding or a brand that has many sub-brands.
 - Have a `vtex` Edition App installed in your account (`vtex.edition-business@0.x` or `vtex.edition-store@2.x`)

 <div class="alert alert-warning">